 General considerations for participation in a study abroad program:

 The student, in consultation with the advisor, establishes a satisfactory plan for completion of the ES major and general education requirements.
 ENVR 204, 205 and one introductory science course must be completed by the end of the junior year.

 Courses taken abroad can be applied only to the concentration.
 Typically students studying abroad bring one course credit to the ES concentration, except in specific cases where 2 courses may be accepted (with prior approval from the concentration advisor).

 Abroad credits toward the major are approved after completion of the study abroad program.
 Your concentration advisor can often provide a preliminary assessment of the appropriateness of a course prior to your participation in the program, but official approval is given only after review of actual course materials (e.g., syllabus, exams, assignments).

 Most study abroad opportunities are semester-long.
 For a semester program, it is not necessary that any of the courses relate to the ES major.

 Only under rare circumstances may students study abroad for a full year.
 Students must provide a thorough written rationale to justify a full year abroad.
 In such cases, it is essential that at least one semester directly tie to the student’s ES concentration.

 Requirements for final approval of study abroad:

-The form must have the signature of your advisor.
 If you are requesting approval for a full year of study abroad, your advisor must sign off on your written rationale for participation in the program(s).

 Applying credit toward ES major requirements: